Groups of type $FP$ via graphical small cancellation: A spectacular 2-complex

 To do this, consider the set $\Pi$ of pairs consisting of a polygon $P$ of $K_1$ and a triple contained in the polygon $P$.
 We shall count the number of elements in $\Pi$ in two different ways, firstly by summing over the polygons and secondly by summing over the triples.
 Before starting, note that the group $G=PGL(2,q)$ acts on $K_1$ and hence also acts on $\Pi$.
 Since each polygon contains exactly $2d$ triples and there are $q(q^2-1)/2d$ polygons in $K_1$, we see that $|\Pi|=q(q^2-1)$, and so $\Pi$, the set of triples and $G$ all have the same number of elements.
 Since the action of $G$ on the set of triples is free and transitive, it follows that each triple must be contained in the same number of polygons.
 Hence $|\Pi|$ is equal to the number of triples times the number of polygons containing any given fixed triple.
 Since $|\Pi|$ is equal to the number of triples, it follows that each triple is contained in exactly one polygon.
 In particular, no triple is contained in more than one polygon. \end{proof}

 In the case when $d=q+1$, the Euler characteristic of $K_1$ is equal to~1.
-These complexes were studied by Aschbacher--Segev, and many of them are rationally acyclic~\cite{aschseg}.
+Aschbacher and Segev showed that many of these complexes are rationally acyclic~\cite{aschseg}.
 The only Aschbacher--Segev complexes that are known to be (integrally) acyclic are the two cases already mentioned above: $(d,q)=(3,2)$ and $(d,q)=(5,4)$, i.e., the triangle and the 2-skeleton of the Poincar\'e homology sphere.
 We cannot use these complexes because we need $d\geq 7$ together with Proposition~\ref{prop:smallpieces} to ensure the $C'(1/6)$ condition (condition~5 in Definition~\ref{defn:kdefn}).

 For $d< q+1$, the complex $K_1$ has too many 2-cells to be acyclic, but frequently $H_1(K_1)$ is trivial.
 Consider the case $(d,q)=(7,8)$.
 In this case $K_1$ has~36 2-cells, and a calculation shows that $H_1(K_1)=0$ and that $H_2(K_1)$ is free abelian of rank~8.
 (There are three conjugacy classes of elements of order~7 in $G=PGL(2,8)$, but the action of the Galois group of the field of 8 elements by outer automorphisms of $G$ permutes the three classes, so there is only one isomorphism type of complex $K_1$.)
 For this $K_1$ there are many ways to remove eight 2-cells to leave an acyclic 2-complex: randomly removing 2-cells to reduce the rank of $H_2$ often finds such a complex.
 The simplest way to produce such a complex that we have found is to fix one of the vertices $v_0$ of $K_1$, and to discard the eight 2-cells that are \emph{not} incident on $v_0$.